thejeffreystone/setgit/README.md

 Overview
 --------

-I found myself juggling a couple of gitconfigs (my personal one linked to my github account and one for my employer's internal git server) and wanted an easy solution to switching between configs.
-Thus I wrote this really simple python script
+I found myself juggling a couple of gitconfigs (my personal one linked to my github account and one for my employer's Enterprise git server) and wanted an easy solution to switching between configs.
+So, here we are.
+This may not be the most elegant solution but it works for me.

 Installation
 ------------